Why Visit St Martin’s?

 – St. Martins’ location in the city – between the very affluent Bullring Shopping Centre and the more deprived areas of Digbeth and Deritend – naturally raises questions around wealth and poverty, social action, economics, and citizenship.
 This can contribute to both geography and PHSE.

-When arranging visits we consult and work with the school to tailor our input to focus on the topics and areas that pupils are studying.
+When arranging visits we consult and work with the school to when arranging the itinerary.
 We always seek to help pupils to engage as fully as possible in the learning experience, by working with different learning styles and creating opportunities for exploration and interaction.